whyhankee/wrkr/README.md

 ## TODO:

-* Think about archiving processed queue-items
-  * delete immediately, or, maybe: reuse (after xx time)?
-  * cleanup timer
-  * Storage: delete or move to another table (or db)

 * Move backend tests to its own package so we have a standard interface tests for the backend engines.

 * Move MongoDB backend to its own package